OpenSLO/OpenSLO/README.md

     - targetRef: OnCallDevopsMailNotification
 ```

-An example of a Alert Policy were the Alert Condition is inlined:
+An example of an Alert Policy were the Alert Condition is inlined:

 ```yaml
 apiVersion: openslo/v0.1.0-beta